English grammar - Present perfect

 • I've been to New York: /bɪn/

-Teacher leaves, comes back with no shoes on, watch taken off, tie over his shoulder, belt off etc, now teacher elicits from sts "you have taken off your watch".
+Teacher leaves, comes back with no shoes on, watch taken off, tie over his shoulder, belt off etc.

 - for event in the past with present effects though when it happened is not important.